 2. GAAP accounting is req uired by the National Associatio n of Insurance Commissioners.

 True False

-3. GAAP accounting is req uired for reports of publicly trad ed companies.
+3. GAAP accounting is req uired for reports of publicly trade ed companies.

 True False

 4. STAT accounting is a sys tem unique to insurance accour nting.

 True False

-5. GAAP accounting allow s investors and shareholders to r make realistic financial decisions
+5. GAAP accounting allows s investors and shareholders to r nake realistic financial decisions.

 True False

 6. STAT accounting allows for liberal financial reports.

 True False

-7 .
-STAT accounting focuse s on consumer protection.
+7. STAT accounting focuse s on consumer protection.

 True False

-8. GAAP accounting is on an "ongoing operation" basis.
+8. GAAP accounting is on a an "ongoing operation" basis.

 True False

 9. STAT accounting was de eveloped based on three pillars.
-Name them.
+I Name them.

-a)

-b)

-c)

-1. Name the two key responsibilities of an actuary in an insu ırance company.

-a)

-b)

-Dir rections: Select True or False.

-2. Under-reserving can make a company's results look worse Э.
+a

+b

+C

+1. Name the two key responsibilities of an actu uary in an insurance company. a b Diı rections: Select True or False.
+2. Under-reserving can make a company's resu ults look worse.
+True False 3.
+Reserves are funds set aside to pay future b enefits for obligations.
+True False 4.
+Case reserves are estimates of what a claim the time the reserve is set. will cost based on information available a True False 5.
+ALAE (allocated loss adjustment expenses) a are not included in case reserves.
+True False 6.
+Which is most accurate when describing "u Represents the amount the company b Represents the largest loss over the pas Represents an easy actuarial calculation Represents an estimated ultimate loss pelieves it will ultimately pay for a loss at year for a company Dii rections: Circle True or False related to the fo ollowing statement.
+Lo ss triangles are used to: 7.
+Compute prior claims value changes period -to-period True False 8.
+Calculate anticipated future changes in clai ms value

 True False

-3. Reserves are funds set aside to pay future benefits for obl igations.

-True False

-4. Case reserves are estimates of what a claim will cost base the time the reserve is set. ed on information available at

-True False

-5. ALAE (allocated loss adjustment expenses) are not includ ed in case reserves.

-True False

-6. Which is most accurate when describing "ultimate loss": Represents the amount the company believes it will Represents the largest loss over the past year for a company Represents an easy actuarial calculation using current Represents an estimated ultimate loss which is the second content of the second cont mpany nt case reserves

-Dir ections: Circle True or False related to the following state ment.

-Los ss triangles are used to:

-7. Compute prior claims value changes period-to-period

-True False

-8. Calculate anticipated future changes in claims value

-True False

 9. Examine a claim for only one year

 True False

-10. Examine only future acti vities without regard to historic c data
+10. Examine only future acti vities without regard to historic o data

 True False

-Dir ections: Circle True or Fa llse.
+Dir ections: Circle True or Fa ilse.

 11. Reserves are usually the largest liabilities on a company k palance sheet.

 True False

 12. Reserves differ for differe ent products.

 True False

 13. Reserves for property los ses usually last longer until close d.

 True False

-14. Reserves for workers' cor npensation losses are referred to as "long-tail" claims.
+14. Reserves for workers' cor mpensation losses are referred to as "long-tail" claims.

 True False

-15. Reserves have no impact on rates charged for future poli cies.
+15. Reserves have no impact t on rates charged for future poli cies.

 True False

 16. High reserve amounts m ean a company needs less surpl us to operate.

 True False